Saidul-93/Delta-demo/README.md

 # Delta-demo
-This is a first class of git and git hub
+This is a first class of git and github